Stuff I Own, Use and Behold

 Used for gaming and other portable PC stuff, such as serving as a handheld web browser.

-Its brief stint as a portable Arch Linux system was fun but unmaintainable — it was too much of a hassle to keep up with SteamOS updates, and I didn't want to have to deal with being my own distro maintainer.
+Its brief stint as a portable Arch Linux system was fun but borderline unmaintainable — it was too much of a hassle to keep up with SteamOS updates, and I didn't want to have to deal with being my own distro maintainer.

 I went back to Bazzite, based on Fedora Kinoite (which in turn is based on Fedora Silverblue), which is developed by an entire community who isn't just me hacking my own solution together.